hartwigmedical/hmftools/README.md

 ### Demo pipeline
-A example pipeline which runs each of these components in turn is detailed [here](./pipeline/).
+An example WGS pipeline which runs each of these components in turn is detailed [here](./pipeline/README_WGS.md).
+An example targeted-panel pipeline, including support for the HMF and TSO-500 panels, is detailed [here](./pipeline/README_PANEL.md).

 ## Resource files
 Resource files for each component (GRCh37 and GRCh38) are available to download from [HMFTools-Resources > DNA-Resources](https://resources.hartwigmedicalfoundation.nl/).